mgkanani/gls/README.md

 ##### Comparison with Read-Write Mutex:
-This comparison is more between sync.Map vs sync.RWMutex backed map with below scenario:
+This comparison is more between sync.Map vs sync.RWMutex backed map for gls pattern with below scenario:
  * At the end of goroutine del() is being called ```TestGoRtnReUsageStatsWithDel```
  * At the end of goroutine del() is not called ```TestGoRtnReUsageStatsWithoutDel```

+At the start of every iteration, 100K go-routines spawned.
+Each go routine performs 40 Get:Set in ratio 3:1 operations.
+There are 50 such iterations.

 System configuration:
 * 2 cores (core 2 duo)
 * ~700MB free out of 2GB before below run